SPD Selector

 • Installation locations: Roof ridge lines, chimneys, gable ends, and roof corners

-• Material selection: Aluminum or copper air terminals based on budget and environmental conditions
+• Material selection: Aluminum or copper lightning rods based on budget and environmental conditions

 Lightning protection goals: Personal safety for occupants, fire prevention from lightning strikes, and protection of household electrical systems and appliances.